- Publishing agreement (Umowa wydawnicza)

 7. A statement of the sources of funding of the work.
 Information concerning occurred possible conflicts of interests and sources of funding is placed on the first page of each article.
 The authors should indicate funding sources and other types of material and organizational support received from any companies, institutions, organizations or individuals interested in publishing the work.

 8. A manuscript in the Current Issues in Pharmacy and Medical Sciences requires transfer of the copyrights.
 The form of copyrights transfer will be sent to the authors once the manuscript has been accepted for publication.
+The authors are required to send original documents in paper form, signed by all the authors of an article.
+The scans of documents are not accepted.

 9. All manuscripts submitted to the Current Issues in Pharmacy and Medical Sciences are reviewed with no guarantee that they would be accepted for publication.
 Two peer-reviews are normally required for each manuscript (double-blind review); further evaluations will be necessary in case of significant differences between the reviewers.
 Decisions taken by the Editor of the Section are binding and conclusive.
 Further reviewing of the rejected manuscripts is not taken into consideration.